Mastering the Unattended Oracle Install: A Guide to Silent Oracle 19c Client Installation

 ./runInstaller -silent -responseFile /path/to/my_response_file.rsp

-• If you’ve specified a log location in your response file, you can also tail the log file to monitor the installation in real time:
+• Log File (Optional): If you specified a LOG_LOCATION in your response file, you can tail the log file for real-time monitoring:

 Bash